 The level of development of office floorspace will be kept under review.
-If it likely appears that the provision of undeveloped floorspace will falls below the equivalent of a 5 year supply across the plan area as a whole, Development Plan Documents will be prepared to ensure a minimum provision equating to five5 years supply is available until 2028.
+If it appears likely that the provision of undeveloped floorspace will fall below the equivalent of a 5 year supply across the plan area as a whole, part 2 Local Plans will be prepared to ensure a minimum provision equating to 5 years supply is available until 2028;

-- c) promoting Nottingham City Centre as the primary location for new offices along with the Southside and Eastside Regeneration Zones, and the Eastcroft area of the Waterside Regeneration Zone; in addition promoting office development of a lesser scale in the town centres of Arnold, Beeston and Bulwell. - d) joint working between the Councils to ensure that a sufficient supply of land is maintained in Development Plan Documents to provide a range and choice of sites up to 2028 for new and relocating industrial and warehouse uses (in use classes B1(c), B2 and B8).
-As a minimum, 37 hectares (2011-2028) will be identified, in the following distribution:
+- c) promoting Nottingham City Centre as the primary location for new offices along with the Southside and Eastside Regeneration Zones, and the Eastcroft area of the Waterside Regeneration Zone; in addition promoting office development of a lesser scale in the town centres of Arnold, Beeston and Bulwell; - d) joint working between the Councils to ensure that a sufficient supply of land is maintained in part 2 Local Plans to provide a range and choice of sites up to 2028 for new and relocating industrial and warehouse uses (Use Classes B1(c), B2 and B8).
+As a minimum, 37 hectares (2011 to 2028) will be identified in the following distribution: